Our commitment to safety and high quality service.

 You can also change the journey or class on your Season Ticket, providing that the original ticket was valid for one month or more, and still has at least seven days’ validity remaining.
 If there is a difference in price between the two tickets, you will need to pay the difference, or we will refund you the difference if it is cheaper.
 This will be calculated on a pro-rata basis, depending on how many days validity remain on the ticket you are exchanging.

 Please remember that if you hold a Season Ticket and are unable to travel for more than four weeks due to illness, you may apply for a discretionary partial refund of the unused portion.
 This is subject to our discretion and we may ask you for supporting documentation, such as a medical certificate.

 How we monitor and communicate our service quality standards and punctuality and reliability information.

 We work closely with Transport Scotland to ensure that the quality of our services is of the highest standard, monitoring these standards and reporting the results to you.

 The Service Quality Incentive Regime (SQUIRE) is used by Transport Scotland to monitor and measure the quality of customer services we provide.
 Inspectors continuously audit stations and trains throughout the year.
 Results are published at www.transportscotland.gov.uk, and you can view results for your specific station or route, as well as Scotland as a whole.

-Customer satisfaction levels are also monitored externally by the National Rail Passenger Survey (NRPS), conducted across Great Britain by Transport Focus.
-Currently this is conducted twice a year, but we are now increasing this to four surveys per annum.
-Results are published at www.transportfocus.org.uk.
+Customer satisfaction levels are also monitored externally by the National Rail Passenger Survey (NRPS), conducted twice a year across Great Britain by Transport Focus.
+Results are published at www.transportfocus.org.uk

 In addition, we undertake an extensive internal audit programme, designed to complement the results from the SQUIRE regime and NRPS.
 We pay particular attention to: